 It works to ensure that all individuals involved in a particular Complaint will be directed to appropriate health, counselling, and spiritual resources.

-The RCC is made up of the Chair of Community Council and two other CMU faculty or staff members, one of which is a Student Life member.
-The RCC is brought together when a Complaint is filed.
+The SRCC is made up of the Chair of Community Council and two other CMU faculty or staff members, one of which is a Student Life member.
+The SRCC is brought together when a Complaint is filed.

-The Respectful Workplace Committee receives and oversees any Sexual Violence Complaints in which an employee or anyone with an official role with the University is involved.
+The Respectful Workplace Committee receives and oversees any Sexual Violence Complaint in which an employee or anyone with an official role with the University is involved.

-The RCC/RWC will have a conversation with the Complainant to overview the details of the Complaint, clarify any questions, discern what resolution the Complainant is seeking.
-The RCC/RWC will not pressure the Complainant into choosing any process the Complainant does not want to engage in.
-The RCC/RWC will keep a record of these meetings, which will be filed at the conclusion of the Complaint.
+The SRCC/RWC will have a conversation with the Complainant to overview the details of the Complaint, clarify any questions, discern what resolution the Complainant is seeking.
+The SRCC/RWC will not pressure the Complainant into choosing any process the Complainant does not want to engage in.
+The SRCC/RWC will keep a record of these meetings, which will be filed at the conclusion of the Complaint.

-The RCC/RWC will have a conversation with the Respondent to document the Respondent's perspective and understanding of the Complaint, clarify any questions, and discuss the process.
-The RCC/RWC will keep a record of these meetings, which will be filed at the conclusion of the Complaint.
+The SRCC/RWC will have a conversation with the Respondent to document the Respondent’s perspective and understanding of the Complaint, clarify any questions, and discuss the process.
+The SRCC/RWC will keep a record of these meetings, which will be filed at the conclusion of the Complaint.

-Any Complaint between students is under the supervision of the Respectful Campus Committee, who reports to the Dean of Student Life.
+Any Complaint between students is under the supervision of the Respectful Campus Committee, who reports to the VP Student Life and Campus Operations.

 Any Complaint that involves an employee is under the supervision of the Respectful Workplace Committee in consultation with the Director of Human Resources, and reports to the relevant Vice President.

-The RCC/RWC may choose to impose interim measures on the Respondent in order to ensure the safety of the University Community.
-Interim measures may be imposed as a result of a Report or a Complaint, and are to be as minimally restrictive as possible.
-The Complainant will be made aware of any Interim Measures imposed by the RCC/RWC.
+The SRCC/RWC may choose to impose interim measures on the Respondent in order to ensure the safety of the University Community.
+Interim measures may be imposed because of a Disclosure, Report, or Complaint, and are to be as minimally restrictive as possible.
+The Complainant will be made aware of any Interim Measures imposed by the SRCC/RWC.

 Interim measures may include:

-The RCC/RWC will work with the Complainant to determine the most appropriate course of action to address the Complaint.
+The SRCC/RWC will work with the Complainant to determine the most appropriate course of action to address the Complaint.
 The Complaint process will be guided at all times by Trauma-Informed principles.

 If an investigation is determined to be necessary, the following guidance will apply:

-The Dean of Student Life or relevant Vice President (in consultation with the Director of Human Resources) will determine what, if any, discipline or sanctions should be imposed, and will prepare a written report that will include any sanctions imposed, the reasons for the decision, and the investigators report.
-This report will be provided to both the Complainant and the Respondent.
+The relevant Vice President (in consultation with the Director of Human Resources) will determine what, if any, discipline or sanctions should be imposed and will prepare a disciplinary report that will include any sanctions imposed and the reasons for the decision.

-In any decision to impose discipline or sanctions, the Dean of Student Life or relevant Vice President will consider the nature of the Complaint, the safety of the University Community, whether there has been an acceptance of responsibility, and the effect on the Complainant.
+In any decision to impose discipline or sanctions, the relevant Vice President will consider the nature of the Complaint, the safety of the University Community, whether there has been an acceptance of responsibility, and the effect on the Complainant.

 Sanctions may include: